Setting up single sign-on (SSO)

 Performing account tasks differently with SSO enabled

-If your organization has enabled SSO, you may notice different feature availability in the Fastly web interface.
+If your organization has enabled SSO, you may notice different feature availability in the Fastly control panel.
 This section describes the differences.

 • Changing your email address and password.
 Because SSO requires user email addresses in Fastly to match those in the IdP, you won't be able to change your email address while logged in using SSO.
 You also won't be able to modify your password or enable two-factor authentication.

 • Creating an API token.
-To create an API token while logged in to the Fastly web interface using SSO, you'll need to reauthenticate with your IdP.
+To create an API token while logged in to the Fastly control panel using SSO, you'll need to reauthenticate with your IdP.
 Follow the instructions for creating an API token and click the Re-Authenticate button on the Create a Token page.

 NOTE